๐ Scripts¶

 Common OOD detection scripts include:

-: Maximum Softmax Probability method with ResNet50 on OES dataset
+: Maximum Softmax Probability method with ResNet50 on OES datasetdet_oes_rn50_mls.sh

-: Maximum Logit Score method with ResNet50 on OES dataset
+: Maximum Logit Score method with ResNet50 on OES datasetdet_oes_clip-b16_glmcm.sh

 : GL-MCM method with CLIP-B/16 on OES dataset